rack-app/rack-app/README.md

 If you want see fancy magic, you are in a bad place buddy!
 This includes that it do not have such core extensions like activesupport that monkey patch the whole world.

+Routing can handle large amount of endpoints so if you that crazy to use more than 10k endpoint, you still dont have to worry about response speed.

 ## Installation

 Add this line to your application's Gemfile: